 Walking your dog is a fantastic way to get some exercise and spend quality time together; however, many Staffie owners dread dog walks as these dogs pull so hard the experience becomes a nightmare.
 They are a strong dog that can be difficult to manage.

-Whilst your dog’s walking habits may have no ramifications in the short term, if your pooch is constantly yanking on the leash, it may result in damage to their spine and neck area, cause breathing problems and injure their windpipe, so it’s crucial to stop pulling in its tracks.
+Whilst your dog’s walking habits may have no ramifications in the short term, if your pooch is constantly yanking on the leash, it may result in damage to their spine and neck area, cause breathing problems and injure their windpipe, so it’s crucial to stop pulling.

 The good news is you can stop your Staffy pulling and teach them to remain calm when walking on a loose leash easily.